mrnugget/monkeylang/content/_index.md

     <a href="https://interpreterbook.com">Writing An Interpreter In Go</a> was published in <b>2016</b>, its latest version (1.6) was released in 2019.
   </p>
   <p>
-    The book defined the syntax of Monkey and describes its implementation as a tree-walking interpreter with these features:
+    The first book in the Monkey Canon defines the syntax of Monkey and describes its implementation as a tree-walking interpreter with the following features:
   </p>
   <ul>
     <li>Integers, booleans, strings, arrays, hash maps</li>
+    <li>A REPL</li>
     <li>Arithmetic expressions</li>
     <li>Let statements</li>
     <li>First-class and higher-order functions</li>